gruzdev-sa/esp/tools/README.md

   counters of an ESP SoC from a host machine. _ESPMon_ communicates with the monitor unit on the ESP SoC via Ethernet.
 It can be used with a GUI or in batch mode.
-Currently this tool can be used only with two of the FPGA boards supported for ESP: the proFPGA quad Virtex7 Prototyping System and the proFPGA quad Virtex UltraScale Prototyping System.
+Currently this tool can be used only with two of the FPGA boards supported for ESP through their MMI64
+  interface: the proFPGA quad Virtex7 Prototyping System and the proFPGA quad Virtex UltraScale Prototyping System.